joaovictorvns/python-calc-cli/README.md

 Below is the usage tutorial:

 1. After downloading the repository, open the repository directory in the terminal.
-2. Type the following command in the terminal: `python calc 'mathematical expression'`.
-For example, to calculate 1 + 1, type: `python calc '1 + 1'`
+2. Type the following command in the terminal: `.\python-calc 'mathematical expression'`.
+For example, to calculate 1 + 1, type: `.\python-calc '1 + 1'`
 3. Press enter.
 The result will be displayed in the terminal.

 Note: Make sure Python is installed on your machine before using the calculator.